-\ Prerequisite: Drama I

-Please see Page 12 (New for Career/College Planning Outline)

-Careers 11 (20+ periods a year incorporated into Theology 11)

-Students explore the multiple opportunities available to them and research careers and related schooling.
+Drama II (second semester) Grades 11, 12 Prerequisite: Drama I Elective 5 credits This course develops in-depth acting, directing skills, and offer opportunities for student directing and presentations for schools and the public.
+Students will be expected to do more advanced work and participate in competitive play production if available.
+GUIDANCE Please see Page 11 (Career/College Planning Outline) Careers 11 (20+ periods a year incorporated into Theology 11) Students explore the multiple opportunities available to them and research careers and related schooling.
 The search for future careers and schools begins in grades 6-10, but intensifies in the junior year.
 Activities include: using computerized career and college searches, reading from print resources, hearing guest speakers, and in-class activities.
 John Baylor's ACT Test Preparation Program is part of the curriculum.

-Careers 12 (meets one period, 15+ times a year) Grade 12

-Students continue to explore the opportunities available to them as previously discussed in Careers 11, but with the added emphasis on selecting what is the most intelligent choice for them immediately after graduation.
+Careers 12 (meets one period, 15+ times a year) Grade 12 Students continue to explore the opportunities available to them as previously discussed in Careers 11, but with the added emphasis on selecting what is the most intelligent choice for them immediately after graduation.
 Greater emphasis is placed on completing applications for schooling, scholarships and successfully entering future schooling, military or work environment(s).
 John Baylor's ACT Preparation program is included again.

-Teacher's Assistant Elective (one semester) 1-2 credits Grades 11, 12

-Students can be of great service to teachers and learn how to work in a professional environment.
-Besides organizing teaching materials etc., teacher assistants may be asked to:

--Help develop Power Point Presentations for courses.

--Tutor students if they have the background to do so.

--Assist the administrative staff or other teachers with special projects.

--Check the internet for sites and materials that may be helpful to the teacher.

--Do advanced study in the teacher's academic area, not for a grade, but to learn.
+Teacher's Assistant (one semester) Grades 12 Elective 1-2 credits Students can be of great service to teachers and learn how to work in a professional environment.
+Besides organizing teaching materials etc., teacher assistants may be asked to: - -Help develop Power Point Presentations for courses. - -Tutor students if they have the background to do so. - -Assist the administrative staff or other teachers with special projects. - -Check the internet for sites and materials that may be helpful to the teacher. - -Do advanced study in the teacher's academic area, not for a grade, but to learn.
+CAREERS AND COLLEGE MAJORS: